 Alternatively, plant it as an annual in icy areas.

-This plant can grow 3′ – 6′ feet high with long arching stems of 6′ feet.
+This arching form plant can grow 3′ – 6′ feet high in full sun with long arching stems of 6′ feet.

-The rush-like bright green stems start out erect then fall over into showy cascades.
+The rush-like bright green stems start out erect and then fall over into showy cascades.

 The non-descript foliage looks something like an Asparagus Fern.

-Its beautiful flower color and growth pattern looks explosive!
+Its beautiful flower color and growth pattern look explosive!

 They’re attractive to pollinators of all sorts, but they are especially inviting to hummingbirds.

-The individual red flowers are about 1″ inch long and grow densely over the entire plant.
+The individual red tubular flowers are about 1″ inches long and grow densely over the entire plant.